← Back to 史記

 使

-In the fifth month, and the Xiongnu entered Beidi and resided south of the river as bandits.
+In the fifth month, the Xiongnu entered Beidi and dwelt south of the river as bandits.
 The emperor first visited Ganquan.
 In the sixth month, the emperor said: 'Han and the Xiongnu pledged brotherhood and agreed not to harm the borderlands, so our tribute to the Xiongnu has been exceptionally generous.
 Now the Right Wise King has left his own territory and led his people to dwell south of the river among surrendered lands without good cause.
-They move in and out near the passes, kill officials and soldiers, carry off border tribes, force them from their old homes, insult border officers, and raid within our frontiers - arrogant acts that violate the treaty.
+They move in and out near the passes, kill officials and soldiers, carry off border tribes, force them from their old homes, insult border officers, and raid within our frontiers; these arrogant acts violate the treaty.
 Let border officials dispatch 85,000 cavalry to Gaonu, and send Chancellor Marquis Yingyin Guan Ying to attack the Xiongnu.'
 The Xiongnu left, so skilled officers from the Commandant were dispatched and attached to the Guard General's army stationed at Chang'an.

 20